graphhopper/directions-api/README.md

-GraphHopper Directions API
+GraphHopper Directions API for Business
 =======

-With the [GraphHopper Directions API](http://graphhopper.com/#enterprise) it is possible to get the fastest path between two or more locations.
+With the [ GraphHopper Directions API for Business](http://graphhopper.com/#enterprise) it is possible to get the fastest path between two or more locations.